merlinkv/MegaDuino/README.md

 MegaDuino is an evolution of other projects like TZXDuino and CASduino but it's based on the Arduino Mega 2560 Pro Embed board.

-It's a digital cassette tape player that allows the loading of games and applications on retro computers, mainly 8-bit computers such as the
+It's a digital cassette tape player that allows the load of games and applications on retro computers, mainly 8-bit computers such as the
 ZX Spectrum, Amstrad CPC and others.

 A special thanks to Alfredo (acf76es), without his help this update would not have been possible.